What Is Base64 Image Encoding?

 data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAA...

-The format is always: data:[MIME type];base64,[encoded data].
-The browser can use this string directly in an <img> src attribute or a CSS background-image value — no separate image file or HTTP request needed.
+The format is always data:[MIME type];base64,[encoded data].
+The browser can use this string directly in an <img> src attribute or a CSS background-image value, with no separate image file and no HTTP request.

 How to Convert an Image to Base64

-The fastest way is to use our free Image to Base64 Converter.
-Upload your image and get the complete data URI string in one click.
-The conversion happens entirely in your browser — your file is never uploaded to any server.
+The fastest way is our free Image to Base64 Converter.
+Drop your image in and get the complete data URI in one click.
+The conversion happens entirely in your browser, so the file is never uploaded to a server.

-If you prefer JavaScript, the browser FileReader API handles the conversion natively:
+If you prefer JavaScript, the browser FileReader API handles it natively:

 const reader = new FileReader();